How to Love & Support A Woman Who Has Been Sexually Assaulted

 Telling a survivor that it doesn’t matter and you don’t care, is guaranteed to come across in a way that makes her feel belittled and misunderstood.

 Be Flexible Around Sex

-Some survivors are unable to have sex for a long time after an assault, others become hypersexualized.
+Some survivors are unable to have sex for a long time after an assault, others become hypersexual.
 Communication is key.
 If your partner is assaulted while you are together, she may need an extended break from any kind of sexual touch.
 You may also experience your own confusing feeling around having sex with her.
-It’s important that you both consider seeking help separately or together.
+It’s important that you both consider seeking help separately and together.